Azure-Samples/iot-edge-opc-plc/README.md

 ## Features
 The following nodes are part of the PLC simulation:
-- with alternating boolean
+- alternating boolean
 - random signed 32-bit integer
 - random unsigend 32-bit integer
-- a sine wave with a spike anomaly
+- sine wave with a spike anomaly
-- a sine wave with a dip anomaly
+- sine wave with a dip anomaly
-- a value showing a positive trend
+- value showing a positive trend
-- a value showing a negative trend
+- value showing a negative trend

 By default everything is enabled, please use command line options to disable certain anomaly or data generation features.
 Additionally to those nodes with simulated data, a JSON configuration file allows nodes to be created as specified.